Grading and quality point averages will be based on completed courses using the following graduated four-point scale:

 Official withdrawal from the College through the Dean of Students results in the grade of WD.

 Courses needed to fulfill distribution requirements, or the minimum requirements of a major or minor, may not be taken on a Credit/No Credit basis.
-Courses taken on a credit/no credit basis do not count in determining full-time enrollment status.
+Courses taken on a Credit/No Credit basis during the Fall or Spring semester do not count in determining enrollment status.
+However, courses taken during the Summer Semester via the Course Share program, which are also graded on a Credit/No Credit basis, do count in determining enrollment status.

 Change in the status of courses to or from Credit/No Credit must be completed during the first four weeks of a full semester course or the first two weeks of a half-semester course.
 Students may not petition for a grade for courses being taken on a Credit/No Credit basis after these deadlines.

-A student may exercise the CC/NC grading option for a full credit course after the start of the 7th week of the semester and until the deadline for withdrawing from the course with a W. A student may exercise the CC/NC grading option for a half-credit course after the start of the 4th week of the course and until the deadline for withdrawing from the course with a W.
+A student may exercise the Conversion to Credit grading option for a full credit course after the start of the 7th week of the Fall or Spring semester and until the deadline for withdrawing from the course with a W. A student may exercise the Conversion to Credit grading option for a half-credit course in the Fall or Spring semester after the start of the 4th week of the course and until the deadline for withdrawing from the course with a W. Deadlines for exercising the Conversion to Credit grading option for a Summer semester course may vary.
+For all semesters, these deadlines will be identified on the Academic Calendar.
+To exercise the Conversion to Credit grading option, the student files a request form which includes his academic advisor’s approval in the Registrar's Office by the stated deadline.

 A course grade of CC does not fulfill prerequisite requirements for other courses and does not meet requirements for a major or a minor.
-Grades of CC may be accepted as fulfillment of co-requisite requirements in a major at the discretion of academic departments or program committees.
-A grade of CC is not sufficient to earn credit for a prior course in a subject area (i.e. "back credit") on the basis of an AP, IB, CLEP, or other placement examination score, including Wabash placement examinations.
+Grades of CC may be accepted as fulfillment of co-requisite or collateral requirements for a major or minor at the discretion of academic departments or program committees.
+A grade of CC is not sufficient to earn credit for a prior dual credit course in a subject area (i.e. "back credit") for which the student received both high school and college credit, or in any other instances where back credit can be awarded on the basis of earning a certain grade in a Wabash course.
+A student can only apply one course with a grade of CC to a single distribution requirement area.

 The decision to exercise the CC/NC grading option in a course is final and irreversible.
 The signature of the student’s advisor is required to exercise the CC/NC grading option.